Clients

 View, not identity

+You rarely need this detail unless you’re tracking a client across several user commands, but it’s worth understanding why certain fields go stale.
 The fields that look like foreign keys — client_session, session_id, window_id, and pane_id — are snapshots of where the client was attached when libtmux read it.
 They go stale the instant the user runs switch-client, select-window, or select-pane.
 The client’s identity is client_name (the tty path on Unix), which is stable for the lifetime of the attachment.

 Field